 Molecular spectroscopy is the study of how electromagnetic radiation interacts with matter, primarily by analysis of the electromagnetic spectrum electromagnetic radiation interacts with atoms, molecular molecular.
 This area of study investigates the ways that molecules interact with radiation within various parts of the electromagnetic spectrum, offering important information on molecular structure, dynamics and interactions.
 Schematic representation of different types of molecular spectroscopy.
-In this section we will touch upon molecular energy levels, vibronic transitions, vibrational progressions, Frank-Condon principle, emission spectra and charge transfer spectra and applications.
-I was searching for the boundaries of carbon's corner, and I stumbled across something..
+In this section we will touch upon molecular energylevels, vibronic transitions, vibrational progressions, Frank-Condon principle, emission spectra and charge transfer spectra and applications.
+I was searching for the boundaries of carbon's corner, and I stumbled across something.
+Something more than models to sit at each.
+We can now define molecular energy levels as the discrete energies that molecules can have and which arise from the quantized nature of their electrons, vibrations, and rotations.
+The quantum mechanical description of atoms and molecules is integral to understanding molecular energy levels.
+Orbital theory is an important concept for reading the electronic structure of molecules under this consideration.
+Per molecular orbital theory, atoms combine to form molecular orbitals encompassing the whole molecule.
+These molecular orbitals are classified as bonding, anti-bonding, and non-bonding orbitals.
+Security is determined not just by the molecular orbitals that define the bonds between the constituent atoms of the material but also by the electrons involved in each molecular orbital.
+Transitions between these energy levels transpire when molecules receive or release photons.
+In basic molecules, chemical bonds, such as covalent bonds in diatomic molecules, originate from the linear combination of atomic orbitals (LCAO), resulting in the formation of bonding and anti-bonding molecular orbitals.
+This instance, however, features quantized electronic energy levels, with energy corresponding to the difference between bonding and anti-bonding orbitals.